Sandhill Cranes Put Kearney Nebraska on the Map

 Retired UNK profs and corporate executives volunteer at the Archway.
 The first pow wow took 200 volunteers to pull off.
-Almost 100 more volunteer at the Kearney Fire Department that otherwise numbers only four paid firefighters.
-Outside money led funding of the Iain Nicholson Center at the Rowe Audubon Sanctuary, but volunteers keep it going.
+Almost 100 more volunteers at the Kearney Fire Department that otherwise numbers only four paid firefighters.
+Outside money led to the funding of the Iain Nicholson Center at the Rowe Audubon Sanctuary, but volunteers keep it going.

 Art, music, cranes

-In darkness, the birders trekked across the field back to their cars while, the same as for past millions of years, the crowd went wild.
+In the darkness, the birders trekked across the field back to their cars while, the same as for the past millions of years, the crowd went wild.

 IF YOU GO